 On a chilly January evening in 2017, a joint youth activity was in full swing in Herriman, Utah.
-Guys, gals, basketball, and food—it was the quintessential gathering of LDS youth.
+Guys, gals, basketball, and food—it was the quintessential gathering of Latter-day Saint youth.
 Fourteen-year-old Tanner Sorensen stayed late.
 A leader walked around the gym offering the last cookies to the stragglers.

 “Not sure, probably not.”
 So Tanner grabbed a cookie.